Takerman/app-portfolio/wp-content/plugins/sg-cachepress/readme.txt

 === SiteGround Optimizer ===
-Contributors: Hristo Sg, siteground, sstoqnov, stoyangeorgiev, elenachavdarova
+Contributors: Hristo Sg, siteground, sstoqnov, stoyangeorgiev, elenachavdarova, ignatggeorgiev
 Tags: nginx, caching, speed, memcache, memcached, performance, siteground, nginx, supercacher Requires at least: 4.7
 Requires PHP: 7.0
-Tested up to: 5.8
+Tested up to: 5.9
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-With the SiteGround Optimizer enabled, you're getting the very best from your hosting environment!

 == Description ==

-This plugin is designed to link WordPress with the SiteGround Performance services.
-It WILL NOT WORK on another hosting provider.
+This plugin is developed by SiteGround to dramatically improve WordPress website performance on any hosting environment.

-Improve your site performance in a matter of a few clicks.
-The SiteGround Optimizer unlocks a wide range of speed optimization features like powerful caching, front-end optimizations, automated image optimizations, lazy image loading, file compression, CSS & HTML minifications, and much more.
+Initially designed for SiteGround’s servers and already used by almost 2 Million SiteGround clients, with the release of SiteGround Optimizer 7.0.0 the plugin will work on any hosting platform.
+All WordPress users, regardless  of their hosting provider, can take advantage of its unmatched WordPress speed-boosting features, no tech knowledge required.

+Even though some of its features will still only work on SiteGround’s hosting platform, due to the specific server optimizations that other hosting providers might not support, the SiteGround Optimizer plugin is the most powerful all-in-one WordPress performance plugin, free and available for all.

 The SiteGround Optimizer plugin has few different parts handling specific performance optimizations: